starvagrant/toh/toh.markdown/the_culinary_black_arts.md

 Outside my trailer the world had become a little different.
 No longer could my role as passive observer be excepted, but everyone seemed to want to put me in a different role.
 Elmer, the husband, nursed a well earned grudge and from Sylvia's betrayal and refused any sort of divorce.
 If she wanted other men, it would have to be in sin, he exclaimed.
 The town quickly pieced together we were in a monogamous relationship, which pleased just about everyone but a few men who had whispered things to Sylvia in the night that they dared not have repeated.

 The men in town saw me as the one who tamed her, and had a certain fear of me.
 The women looked at me as the one who restored her virtue, in some way that they didn't really have words for.
 I, a reader, had the right word for her.
 I had taken a mistress.
 I played a prominent role at Amanda's bible studies and no one let on, in front of her, any moral distaste for me.
-I was, in short, the macho man that conquered the untamable woman, the effeminate man that prefer to read over booze and poker, the moral man of Amanda's Wednesdays, and the moral outrage for living so openly and unrepentantly with a married woman.
+I was, in short, the macho man that conquered the untamable woman, the effeminate man that prefer to read over booze and poker, the moral man of Amanda's Wednesdays, and the moral outrage for living so openly and unrepentant with a married woman.

 It was this last category I grew a secret concern about, and not because I cared if that was the general sentiment of the town.
 I grew concerned it was the opinion of Atticus Rex.
 Something did not sit right with me about the man.
 He had always had a solid, unreadable expression, though this was something you forgot because, as an orator, he had such an expressive voice.
 I couldn't shake that something was wrong in him.
 Of course, all I really had of his mind and opinions I acquired from his sermons.
 He did not accept my company in any other construct.

 Atticus had been the undisputed religious leader in the town for well over seven years.
 His sermons were always rather literal.
 He clearly thought of sin in terms of rather specific acts, and didn't open himself up much for interpretation.
 I wondered if this might indeed be a weakness of his, that he was so direct as a person he would have neglected implications others could see in his sermons, implications that betrayed his personal feelings.
 The tone of his sermons had grown perceptibly darker, and I journaled them because some ache told me there was something the matter.

 Thus I began recording the contents of his sermons, the books and chapters of scripture he cited, and paid attention to the biblical characters whose actions he chose to spotlight.
 It was not hard to pick up on his habit of using the term "The Whore of Babylon" as a specific reference to Sylvia.
-I was reading the Bible a bit more now, and noted every mention of this figure was incongrous with the spirit of the biblical prophecy.
-I think he just liked the term whore, but dared not use it directly upon someone who was incomprehensively popular among some women in the town.
+I was reading the Bible a bit more now, and noted every mention of this figure was incongruous with the spirit of the biblical prophecy.
+I think he just liked the term whore, but dared not use it directly upon someone who was incomprehensibly popular among some women in the town.

 If I may add a note, before the Black Rains, being a mistress in West Point would have been a terrible burden and secret.
 But there were still men and women, and we all knew who they were, sneaking out for gobs of goop to fuel sexual romps with members of married couples.
 And we all knew how ferocious tempters and temptresses they were.
 While I preferred the more direct title of mistress for Sylvia, the more conservative referred to my **unconventional** relationship.
 I think they noticed to, the ease and happiness with which a new unofficial religious leader, Amanda, felt in her company.
 These were reasons enough for Sylvia to return to respectable society in a way unthinkable two years ago.